1995parham-learning/1995parham-learning.github.io/content/Programming Languages/python.md

 ### [uv](https://docs.astral.sh/uv/)

-An extremely fast Python package and project manager, written in Rust.
+An extremely fast Python package and project manager, written in _Rust_.

 ![Shows a bar chart with benchmark results.](https://github.com/astral-sh/uv/assets/1309177/03aa9163-1c79-4a87-a31d-7a9311ed9310#only-dark)